yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 ![Catalogue menu link location][1]

-### Step 2: Click Add new API
+### Step 2: Click ADD NEW API

 This page displays all of the catalogue entries you have defined, whether they have documentation attached and whether they are active on the portal or not.
-Click **Add new API**.
+Click **ADD NEW API**.

 ![Add new API button location][2]